 2. Find a local part-time job

 As its a local job, speaking at least the basics of the local language will be a requirement.
 This might be a struggle in the beginning, but it gets easier with time.
-To find local businesses to work for, we recommend asking your classmates for insider tips as they'll have similar jobs.
+To find a local business to work for, we recommend asking your classmates for insider tips as they'll have similar jobs.

-3. Become a tutor!
+3. Become a tutor

 4. Do some babysitting

 Babysitting is another easy job to secure and maintain – if you like kids, that is.
 It also tends to pay well!
 Parents often offer a relatively high hourly wage and you may even get some free snacks on the side.
 Check local job boards and Facebook groups to see if there's anyone requiring babysitting services.

 If your an animal lover and babysitting doesn't sound appealing then you could try your hand at dog walking.
 It doesn't generally pay as well as babysitting, but it's a great way to get in some exercise, explore your new city and earn money at the same time!
 Try putting your details on a local job boards or Facebook groups to advertise your services to your community.